-- The option to notify proper law enforcement authorities including on campus and local police; - The option to be assisted by campus authorities in notifying law enforcement authorities; and - The option to decline to notify such authorities. - Anyone can receive information about this Policy, their rights under the Policy, reporting options, and support resources without disclosing facts related to the alleged incident. - 6.7 Each University may have their own programs and services related to the issues covered by this Policy so there may be additional resources for information on your campus.
+- 6.4 Once an individual alerts the University of an alleged violation of this Policy the Complainant will be provided with written information including this Policy, their rights, reporting options, and support resources regardless of whether the incident(s) occurred on or off campus. - 6.5 Complainants have multiple options regarding the involvement of law enforcement and campus authorities, including: - The option to notify proper law enforcement authorities including on campus and local police; - The option to be assisted by campus authorities in notifying law enforcement authorities; and - The option to decline to notify such authorities. - 6.6 Anyone can receive information about this Policy, their rights under the Policy, reporting options, and support resources without disclosing facts related to the alleged incident. - 6.7 Each University may have their own programs and services related to the issues covered by this Policy so there may be additional resources for information on your campus.